Skip to main content

 Tip #1: Purge your yard of branches and trash

 It’s always surprising to see how much debris and garbage accumulate after some neglect.
-The first step on the list is to get all the rubbish out of the yard and into the trash bin.
-Collect any sticks and branches that have fallen, and pick up any trash, pet messes, or other debris while you’re at it.
+The first step on the list is to get all the debris out of the yard and into the trash bin.
+Collect any sticks and branches that have fallen, and pick up any trash, pet messes, or other rubbish while you’re at it.
 This is also a good time to assess lawn ornaments and decor to determine if you want to keep them or haul them away.

 Tip #2: Rake up leaves and debris